-Monitoring and Evaluation

-The RE curriculum is monitored and evaluated termly, through lesson observations, planning scrutinies, work scrutinies and conversations with children, staff and pupils.
+Monitoring and Evaluation The RE curriculum is monitored and evaluated termly, through learning walks, planning scrutinies, work scrutinies and conversations with children, staff and pupils.
 This process is led by the Subject Leader but all staff and the RE Governor take part.
 The effectiveness of any training for Religious Education provided from within the school, or by an external agency, is evaluated either by means of a written evaluation sheet completed by staff after a course, or by verbal feedback at a staff meeting.

-Throughout the year, the whole staff are encouraged to feedback information and ideas to the RE Leader and this may include comments as to how a particular curriculum unit is progressing, and the work that the children are undertaking, or comments as to the availability and suitability of
+Throughout the year, the whole staff are encouraged to feedback information and ideas to the RE Leader and this may include comments as to how a particular curriculum unit is progressing, and the work that the children are undertaking.